oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 or unrestricted strings.
 The only information modelling requirement is that the identifier of an instance (its primary key) must have the same syntax as any links that reference it (foreign keys).

-The link extension automates that requirement: the *key* option within a container type designates a field to be used as a primary key, and the *link* option designates a reference to an instance of a specified type.
+The link extension automates that requirement: the *key* option within a structured type designates a field to be used as a primary key, and the *link* option designates a reference to an instance of a specified type.
 The *key* and *link* options do not affect the serialization or validation of data, but they MAY be used by applications to perform relationship-aware operations such as checking or enforcing referential integrity.